ethereum-optimism/community-hub/src/docs/governance/README.md

 ## Token House

-Governance of the Optimism Collective began with the launch of the OP token and the [Token House].
+Governance of the Optimism Collective began with the launch of the OP token and the Token House.
 OP was distributed to hundreds of thousands of addresses that engaged in positive-sum, community-oriented behavior with [Airdrop #1](airdrop-1.md).
 You can read more about the [distribution criteria here](airdrop-1.md).